 • MAAB code does not require workspace accessibility even in new or extensively renovated buildings, failing to meet basic Americans with Disabilities Act (ADA) standards.

-• Bill S. 1629 would give the MAAB purview over workplaces, enforcing accessibility in new or extensively renovated workplaces will achieve crucial alignment with the ADA.
+• Bills S1553 and H2291 would give the MAAB purview over workplaces.
+Enforcing accessibility in new or extensively renovated workplaces will achieve crucial alignment with the ADA.

 • The state will receive increased tax revenues and reduce expenditures for benefits.